EmbarkStudios/rust-gpu/docs/src/rfcs/002-fearless-concurrency.md

 GLSL went down a similar route, though the features were spread across multiple extensions, exposing [compute shaders](https://www.khronos.org/registry/OpenGL/extensions/ARB/ARB_compute_shader.txt), [storage images](https://www.khronos.org/registry/OpenGL/extensions/ARB/ARB_shader_image_load_store.txt) and [storage buffers](https://www.khronos.org/registry/OpenGL/extensions/ARB/ARB_shader_storage_buffer_object.txt).
 Again, the memory type, memory scope, and execution scope are all tied together in these extensions.

 More recently, the Vulkan WG realised that the guarantees on this were fairly loose, and testing was quite difficult.
 In an attempt to formalise the model somewhat, an extended and [more thoroughly tested formal model](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#memory-model) was introduced.
-As part of releasing that, @tobski wrote up a [comparison between this and the C++ memory model](https://www.khronos.org/blog/comparing-the-vulkan-spir-v-memory-model-to-cs), which may be useful to those more familiar with C++.
+As part of releasing that, the group wrote up a [comparison between the Vulkan and C++ memory models](https://www.khronos.org/blog/comparing-the-vulkan-spir-v-memory-model-to-cs), which may be useful to those more familiar with C++.
 The new Vulkan memory model is also exposed in GLSL via the [memory scope semantics](https://github.com/KhronosGroup/GLSL/blob/master/extensions/khr/GL_KHR_memory_scope_semantics.txt) extension.

 One of the key draws of this extension was to parameterise everything that an implementation might choose to do with memory; the memory type, memory scope, and execution scope all became independently controllable.
-GLSL hasn't really taken advantage of this, as it functions fairly closely to SPIR-V, and is thus only really providing a somewhat friendly spir-v wrapper.
+GLSL hasn't really taken advantage of this, as it functions fairly closely to SPIR-V, and is thus only really providing a somewhat friendly SPIR-V wrapper.

-Creating the memory model also enabled us to have in-depth (and soemtimes painful) discussions about how implementations were actually behaving when particular code was written, and what app developers typically wanted to do.
+Creating the memory model also enabled us to have in-depth (and sometimes painful) discussions about how implementations were actually behaving when particular code was written, and what app developers typically wanted to do.
 A lot of discussion/feedback here was that most developer use cases fall into a fairly narrow band, and whilst that can be much more tightly expressed with the memory model than the current limited barriers, the full suite of parameters the memory model expressed was too much, particularly without a defined execution model (e.g. you can't write spin locks!).
 Additionally, whilst GLSL and SPIR-V were necessarily conservative by having no automatic visibility for resource writes, most use cases expected that these writes would be made visible in some way to other invocations.
 All of this informed the decisions in this proposal, which suggests a tighter definition than the full memory model, but that also slightly differs from than traditional shading languages by making visibility there "by default" (albeit with explicit scope opt-in), and being relativel prescriptive.